 Hip / Hip and Valley Construction Style

 The hip roof has four sides and is always slopped on each side.
-The sides are of equal length and meet at the top of the rooftop form the ridge of the home.
+The sides are of equal length and meet at the top of the roof form the ridge of the home.
 The hip and valley home is constructed very similarly to the hip roof and falls into the Mandeville common roof types as well.
 There are fifteen roofs that would be fairly common in the Louisiana area for various reasons however we will concentrate on these roofing systems which are most common in not only Mandeville but throughout the Madisonville, Covington and Slidell areas as well.

 A common hip and valley roof would have an L shape to it that create a valley and this is where the name hip and valley comes in.
 The hip roof would be considered a better roof type by some Mandevilleroofer since there are no valleys to contend with.
 The construction of a valley with roofing materials leads to a little more complex roofing job.
 The valley in a hip and valley roof also leaves a chance for a roof leak and need for roofing repair if not constructed properly.
 The proper way to build a valley would be to start first by making sure all nails and debris have been removed.
 The first product to put on your roof building a valley is called ice and water shield.
 Owens Corning makes a product called WeatherLock that Magnolia Roofing uses daily on all homes re-roofed in Mandeville and Covington.

 Pros and Cons of Hip Roof